shikhirsingh/PBKDF2-BB10-Cordova-Plugin/README.md

 This Cordova/WebWorks plugin allows an app to hash a password using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) for storage in a
 FAST manner.
 PBKDF2 is a [Key Derivation Function](http://en.wikipedia.org/wiki/Key_derivation_function) used for [securing passwords](https://crackstation.net/hashing-security.htm).
+Although JavaScript implementations for PBKDF2 already exist, this implementation ran at around 100x faster JavaScript implementations tested.
+Faster implementations means higher iteration counts can be used, leading to a more secure output.
 The [OpenSSL](http://www.openssl.org/) Crypto library has been used to perform the hashing.

 The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).